lamiyaarahman/lamiyaarahman/README.md

 ### Hi there 👋, I'm Lamiya Rahman
 #### MERN & Frontend Developer

-I am a passionate Frontend and MERN Stack Developer with expertise in building dynamic, user-friendly, and responsive web applications.
-My skill set includes crafting elegant UIs with modern frontend technologies and developing robust backend architectures.
-I thrive on delivering seamless user experiences and writing clean, maintainable code.
-Always eager to learn and explore emerging technologies, I am committed to building scalable and impactful solutions.
+Building dynamic, user-friendly, and responsive online apps is my specialty as a Frontend and MERN Stack developer.
+Creating sophisticated user interfaces using cutting-edge frontend technologies and creating solid backend systems are among my strong points.
+I enjoy designing clear, maintainable code and creating flawless user experiences.
+I'm dedicated to creating scalable and significant solutions, and I'm always willing to learn about and investigate new technologies.

 Skills: REACT / HTML / CSS / JavaScript / Tailwind CSS, Bootstrap / Node.js / Express.js